 MAGEC Growing Rods

-The MAGEC (MAGnetic Expansion Control) rod may be an option for children who develop spinal deformity early and may require multiple surgeries as they grow.
-Unlike traditional expandable spinal implants that must be surgically lengthened every six months, the MAGEC device is lengthened using a magnetic motor placed on the child’s back.
-The noninvasive outpatient procedure is repeated every three months for about three years.
+MAGEC (MAGnetic Expansion Control) rods are an option for young children who may require multiple surgeries as they age.
+Unlike traditional expandable spinal implants that must be surgically lengthened every 6 months, the MAGEC device is lengthened using an external magnetic motor placed on the child’s back.
+The noninvasive outpatient lengthening procedure is repeated every 3 to 6 months for about 3 years.

 Why Choose Duke

-Our skilled pediatric spine surgeons regularly perform complex reconstruction surgeries using the latest technology in intraoperative imaging.
-This allows us to perform scoliosis surgery with added precision.
+Our skilled spine surgeons regularly perform complex procedures using the latest techniques.
+Duke is one of only a few centers in the region offering the Shilla growth procedure and vertebral body tethering.
+Intraoperative imaging helps us perform scoliosis surgery with added precision.

-In addition to pediatric spine surgeons, your child's surgical team will include pediatric anesthesiologists, specialists in neurology and pulmonology, and many others.
-We have a dedicated pediatric intensive care unit that caters exclusively to children, and a support staff to help them recover and rehabilitate quickly and safely.
+Our spine experts have advanced training and experience in diagnosing and treating many types of scoliosis.
+Your child's care team may include neurosurgeons and orthopaedic surgeons, pediatricians, anesthesiologists, neurologists, pulmonologists, physical therapists, and many others.
+We have a dedicated pediatric intensive care unit that caters exclusively to children, child life specialists who can help kids understand what to expect during treatment, and a support staff to help them recover and rehabilitate quickly and safely.

 Committed to Advancing Scoliosis Care

-As members of the Scoliosis Research Society, our pediatric spine surgeons are up-to-date on the latest scientific findings and treatment options.
-We can also offer your child the opportunity to participate in clinical trials, which are currently exploring ways to improve mobility and shorten recovery time following surgery.
+As members of the Scoliosis Research Society, our spine surgeons stay up-to-date on the latest scientific findings and treatment options.
+We may be able to offer your child the opportunity to participate in clinical trials that are exploring ways to improve mobility and shorten recovery time following surgery.